FraserGreenroyd/GitTraining/README.md

 # GitTraining
-A repo for training people in git workings
+A repo for training people in git workings ...
+Hello :)''